philipbrowne/Timely-Users-API/README.md

 **DELETE /users/:username** - Deletes User.
 Authorization required: Either logged in as the current user in URL or Admin.

+## Heroku Deployment

+This project is deployed on Heroku at https://timelymd-assessment.herokuapp.com

 ## Local Deployment in Docker Container

 **Requirements: Docker**